LocoRoco: Development

 Kouno opted to keep the game in 2D instead of the more popular 3D to maintain the simplicity of the game.
 The Loco Roco team had experimented with different designs for the characters and world, including claymation, papercraft, and detailed textures, but settled on the resulting patterns not only to convey a "bright, cheerful" world, but as well as to keep budget costs down, no longer having a need to seek artists for textures.
 Kouno drew upon his interest in the natural world to design the other characters in the game; for example, one character was based on the appearance of his pet tropical fish.
 Kouno found that using 2D graphics allowed him to constantly present the faces of the LocoRoco and other beings within the game, and used that to convey a constant sense of emotion from all the characters.
 Maya was used to construct the levels and place hazards and obstacles.
-The graphics themselves were based on using and animating Bezier curves, a feature of the PSP's software capabilities.
+The graphics themselves were based on using and animating Bézier curves, a feature of the PSP's software capabilities.

 Kouno had attempted to present the idea at pitch meetings twice in the early part of 2005 but was turned away.
 While management was able to understand the mechanic of tilting the world, they could not understand Kouno's vision of applying artificial intelligence to the LocoRoco or other creatures in the game.
 On the second rejection, the management staff suggested that Kouno return with something more concrete to explain his ideas.
 Kouno spent one month with a four-person team to create a simple pre-prototype version of the game that demonstrated the rolling gameplay aspect.
 The pre-prototype version was well received, and Kouno was given further resources to develop the full game.
 A complete prototype was created by an eight-person team over three months to establish the rest of the game's core mechanics, including the joining and splitting of the Loco Roco and the dynamic music.
 The remainder of the game was completed in the following 11 months by the full 16-person staff at Sony Computer Entertainment Japan.
+The game was released in 2006 in Europe on June 23, Australia on June 29, Japan on July 13, and North America on September 5.